Create positive change in your community and beyond with a rewarding career as a professional

 the lifespan but focus their studies on learning the skills and techniques needed

 to effectively counsel children and adolescents.
-Students in this specialization will
+Students will complete practical

 An M.A. in Counseling from UND prepares you for a fulfilling career as a counselor